How to use Microsoft AKS with Juju

 - Kubernetes client

-You will need to install Juju.
+You will need to install the Juju client.
 If you’re on Linux, we recommend using

 sudo snap install juju --classic